gkapfham/PyOhio2025-Presentations/README.md

-# PyCon 2025 Education Summit Presentations
+# PyOhio 2025 Presentation(s)

-A collection of conference presentations focusing on educational technology and development tools, built with Quarto.
+A collection of conference presentations focusing on educational technology and software development tools, built with Quarto.

 ## Setup